jemcafe/color-picker-hue-gradient/README.md

 ## Sketcher

-An app for drawing images.
+An app for sketching images.

 ### Built with